sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 equivalent to Non-blocking I/O for most "things".
 But that was up to 10K connections and processors were slower back then.
 Nowadays we have to do much better!

-# Reactive programming, Rails, and Node.js
+# Starting Multiple Processes

+Starting multiple processes in Node.js

+The common configuration Node.js is that in order to achieve concurrency you start multiple instances of an application.
+But what if every process talks to a database.
+If your application is talking to a database, you might be able to start a maximum of 10 concurrent requests (handled by the driver).
+At the same time your database may have a maximum of 100 connections.
+If you arbitrarily add more instances you may be surprise that the 11th instance of your application causes things to start failing.

+What you want is to say that your "application" can have a maximum of 100 connections to the database.
+How can you fairly share this across your separate processes?

+# Thread Sharing

 Why is Node.js so popular, and why does it work so well?

 Node.js was created because threads are once again too slow & expensive.
 Rails uses threads, and if you create 2000 threads you will find your system performance degraded.
 But the style of programming in Rails is great.
 Very clear sequential code, easy to understand.
 And if you use JRuby you get true multi-tasking.